Marketing Sales and Service Blog | Bluleadz Inbound Agency

 11. Being Tone Deaf

 Alright.
 Listen up.
 How many of you would crack jokes after a tragedy?
-How about shouting from the rooftops about your lavish vacations in the middle of a worldwide pandemic — while many of the people you’re marketing to are struggling to keep their business afloat?
+How about shouting from the rooftops about your lavish vacations in the middle of a worldwide pandemic — while many of the people you’re marketing to are struggling to keep their businesses afloat?

 Don’t be insensitive.
 Always acknowledge and keep in mind what’s going on in the world around you: within your industry, within your country, within the entire planet.